 Rua dos Bacalhoeiros 143

 Lisbon is a walking city as long as you don’t mind the occasional hill which Ash and I do not.
-We like walking as it helps keep us from blowing up like the michelin man as we eat and drink our way through the city.
-One of the best things about walking is that you find great places that you might have not found online.
-Tabuas Porto Wine Tavern is one of the those place.
+We like walking as it helps keep us from blowing up like the Michelin man as we eat and drink our way through the city.
+One of the best things about walking is that you find great places that you might not have found online.
+Tabuas Porto Wine Tavern is one of those places.
 We were just walking by when the walls covered with bottles of wine drew us in.

 They have a great selection of Ports and well as local Portuguese wine.
 Along with this great selection you can fill your stomachs with all the cheese and cured meats you can handle.
 A perfect way to spend an early evening in the city of Lisbon.